zmeghji/L2Token/Polygon/README.md

     ```

 ## Withdraw 💵
 1. Edit 1-withdraw-poly.js with the correct child token address and child tunnel address, then run it.
-Make a note of the outputted transaction hash as this will be required to complete the withdrawals.
+Make a note of the outputted transaction hash as this will be required to complete the withdrawal.
     ```
     npx hardhat run .\scripts\withdraw\1-withdraw-poly.js --network polygon
     ```